JayStoll/Project_Genesis/README.md

 CAJNVoice is a invoice generation software.
 The project started development Feburary 9 2018 by CAJN Software for our system design class at Lethbridge College.

-# Prerequisites

-at the moment the actual generation of the PDF invoice is done in Python so interperter will be needed to run the project along with the reportlab library.

 # Special Thanks

 Just want to shout out to everyone at CAJN for being amazing and putting in so much time and effort into making this project look as good as it is.